Our ETP Instructors

 Tommy has been an ARRL registered instructor and VE for several years, leading dozens of people toward their licenses.
 He joined the ARRL ETP team bringing with him his love of electronics, computer programming, amateur radio, communications and passion for both teaching and learning.
 He enjoys CW, satellites, HF, kit building and portable operations.
 In addition to his personal enjoyment of ham radio, Tommy also serves as a sponsor for the LeTourneau University Amateur Radio Club.

 Larry Kendall, K6NDL, has been an educator and curriculum developer since 1981.
 He currently teaches middle school Technology and Robotics at Sitting Bull Academy in Apple Valley, California.
 At various times in his career, he has taught science, mathematics, computer science, photography, and print and broadcast journalism.
-As an adjunct Community College instructor in Arizona, Larry also taught courses in computer applications, astronomy, and engineering processes.
+As an adjunct community college instructor in Arizona, Larry also taught courses in computer applications, astronomy, and engineering processes.
+Larry's background is in geoscience, with interests in astronomy and photography.

 During a 14-year run at the University of Arizona, Larry was a lead instructor and trainer for several large National Science Foundation-sponsored education outreach projects, leading over fifty teacher workshops ranging from a few hours to four weeks in length.
 Since 1991, Larry has been an author, curriculum developer, editor, and trainer for many NSF and NASA-funded projects, integrating hands-on science, mathematics, and technology.
 He has developed, co-authored, and edited technology-related training materials, as well as numerous lab and activity manuals and textbooks.